glowlabs-org/PhaseIRewardsSimulator/UserSpecification.md

 bucket for weeks 250-300.
 In that case, the missing buckets are simply skipped.

 The farms must also be processed in a deterministic order.
-The vectors for each bucket are created in a determinstic order based on the order that farms are provided in the input, so we can iterate over the farms for each bucket based on the vectors in the bucket.
+The vectors for each bucket are created in a deterministic order based on the order that farms are provided in the input, so we can iterate over the farms for each bucket based on the vectors in the bucket.
 First we iterate over the farms in the `first_week_farms` vector, then we iterate over the farms in the